diaspogift/lost-and-found-inventory/README.md

 1. Declare Lost Items
 2. Register Found Items
-3. Match Lost and Found Item and notify the stakeholders
+3. Match Lost / Found Items and notify the stakeholders
 4. Search Lost Items
-5. Connect users with the information needed to recover their lost and found items
+5. Connect users with the information needed to recover their lost / found items

 ```